Sonic-Dave/DC_Notaumatic/README.md

 # Doing it

 Cut off JST connector
 Open up the Notaumatic
-Solder 130mm length of Red and Black wire to 1 Male XT30 connector Add heatshrink
+Solder 130mm length of Red and Black wire to 1 Male XT30 connector
+Add heatshrink
 Press Connector into 3D printed panel mount bracket
-If existing gromet is low enough on the panel you can pass the wire through otherwise you may need to redrill the gromet hole.
+If existing gromet is low enough on the panel you can pass the wire through otherwise you may need to redrill the gromet hole
-Line up the bracket on the back panel and mark mounting holes Drill holes 3.5mm
+Line up the bracket on the back panel and mark mounting holes
+Drill holes 3.5mm
 Press 2 M3 nuts into the backing plate
-Attach bracket to the back pane with 2x M3x16 screw Solder Female XT30 connector to end of silicone wires (dont forget heatshrink before soldering) Solder Male XT30 conector to red and black wire from the Notaumatic (dont forget heatshrink) Plug
+Attach bracket to the back pane with 2x M3x16 screw
+Solder Female XT30 connector to end of silicone wires (dont forget heatshrink before soldering)
+Solder Male XT30 conector to red and black wire from the Notaumatic (dont forget heatshrink)
+Plug